 Hussein Madoobe, the Norway-based owner of the website that Nur edits, told CPJ that two days before his arrest, the CID called Nur and asked him to come to their offices to answer questions about a case.
 The officer did not elaborate on the nature of the case, Hussein said.

 Hussein added that in March and July, people who identified themselves as government officials called Nur and offered to pay him for positive coverage of the government.
-Hussein said that the outlet declined the offer and that he believes Nur’s arrest may be connected to the request.
+Hussein said that the outlet declined the offer and that he believed Nur’s arrest may be connected to the request.

 Local journalists with whom CPJ spoke said they believed that Nur’s arrest may have been in relation to Facebook posts that were critical of government officials.
 Nur frequently shares news articles and video clips from local outlets along with commentary on his Facebook pages that are critical of officials.
 Posts before his arrest included a video of the mayor dancing alongside a comment that accused the official of acting irresponsibly, according to Ismail Sheikh Khalifa and Abdalle.
 Ali Omar, an opposition politician who visited Nur in prison, told CPJ that he believed the post may have been the reason for Nur’s arrest.
+Following his release, Nur confirmed that this post of the mayor dancing was one the ones that police printed and presented to him as the reason for his arrest.

 Omar said that a contact at the Attorney General’s office told him that the journalist was under investigation for insulting a public official.